charliekranz/blockbuster_MS3/README.md

     - Tested that Blockbusters from database did populate the Browse page
     - Tested that Blockbusters did appear in accordion card when clicked
     - Tested Search function for all indexes

+- MyBB
+    - Tested that all user's own BlockBusters (and only theirs) were displayed

 - About
     - Tested that links to amazon.co.uk worked